Oxsomi/core3/docs/OxC3_tool.md

 *Example usage:*

-`OxC3 file to -f oiCA -i myFolder -o myFolder.oiCA --full-date`
+`OxC3 file to -format oiCA -input myFolder -output myFolder.oiCA --full-date`

 ## Packaging a project

-`OxC3 package -i myFolder -o myFolder.oiCA` is used to package a folder into Oxsomi formats.
+`OxC3 package -input myFolder -output myFolder.oiCA` is used to package a folder into Oxsomi formats.
 This means that it will standardize all files it detects and converts them to our standard file.
 For example a .fbx file could be automatically converted to a scene and/or model file, a texture could be converted to a standardized image file, etc. This is basically a baking process to ensure all shaders, textures, models and other resources are the correct format for target architectures. -aes argument is allowed to encrypt the modules.

 These are generally attached to the exe, apk or other executable file to ensure these resources can be found and aren't as easily accidentally modified on disk, as well as making them more portable.
 See the README.